bh90210/mlsic/docs/_posts/2024-08-27-markov-chains.md

 _Note that to run the program you need to either install `go` or download the binary named `markov1` from the module's github under [releases](https://github.com/bh90210/mlsic/releases)._

-Under the hood the CLI uses the `markov` package to generate a "train" of sines waves.
-Iteration #1 uses additive synthesis to produce audio signal.
+Under the hood the CLI uses the `markov` [package](https://github.com/bh90210/mlsic/tree/trunk/markov) to generate a "train" of sines waves.
+Experiment #1 uses additive synthesis to produce audio signal.
 The result is a monophonic synth.
 Each fundamental is treated for harmonics.
 Harmonics are read of a corresponding table and for iteration #1 are static and the same for each fundamental.
 Each generation uses the previous generation's models to generate new values for the sine waves.
 Gen0 uses the seed models.

 ```mermaid
 flowchart TD